lbaitemple/aws-robomaker-jetbot-ros/README.md

 1. Select the Robot application version to deploy.
 The robot application must have a numbered `applicationVersion` for consistency reasons.
 If there are no versions listed, or to create a new version, see Creating a Robot Application Version.

-1. Under Deployment launch config, specify the Package name: `jetbot`
+1. Under Deployment launch config, specify the Package name: `jetbot_app`

-1. Specify the Launch file: `rc.launch`
+1. Specify the Launch file: `teleop.launch`

 1. Environment variables, type in an environment Name and Value.
 Environment variable names must start with A-Z or underscore and consist of A-Z, 0-9 and underscore.
 Names beginning with “AWS” are reserved.